-Sun Tours is just one of the many ways to experience the history of the Native way of life.
-Prior to moving to the Flathead Indian Reservation, the Salish Tribe resided in Montana’s Bitterroot Valley.
-Today, the Historic St. Mary’s Mission in Stevensville serves as a portal into the past.
-Visitors can take a guided tour of the mission and grounds, as well as Chief Victor’s cabin.
+The Historic St. Mary's Mission in Stevensville also serves as a portal into the past.
+Prior to moving to the Flathead Indian Reservation, the Salish Tribe resided in Western Montana's Bitterroot Valley.
+Visitors can take a guided tour of the mission and grounds, as well as Chief Victor's cabin.
 The cabin houses an impressive photo gallery that helps tell the story of the convergence of two cultures.

-Experience more of Glacier Country’s rich American Indian heritage of art, music, dance, storytelling and sacred lands at traditional events like North American Indian Days and the Annual Arlee 4th of July Celebration.
+Experience more of the rich American Indian heritage of art, music, dance, storytelling and sacred lands in Glacier Country at traditional events like North American Indian Days and the Arlee Esyapqeyni Fourth of July Celebration and pow wow.
 Learn more here.

 2 days ago